- Magento Development

 1.4.
 Log files

 Log files contain an account of all the actions that have been performed on the system so it is said that log files should be protected and rotated.
 Keep a check whether all calls and actions are timely logged.
-Check syslog configuration for a secured logging mechanism and find out it remote logging is allowed by the system.
+Check Syslog configuration for a secured logging mechanism and find out if remote logging is allowed by the system.
 If you do not find remote logging in the system then we would suggest you deploy a SIEM solution to start the practice.

 1.5.
 Applications and services